ESG Information

 Corporate Strategy 2023-2026

-Good Governance Code - II-D Strategic Direction and II-F Corporate Strategic Plan; Annex 2 Rules of the Board of Directors, Subsection L-Functions.
+Good Governance Code - II-D Strategic Direction and II-F Corporate Strategic Plan; Annex 2 Rules of the Board of Directors, Subsection M-Functions.

 10 Regulatory Strategy